-Store your content directly from the OR.
+Store your HD and 4K video, still images and other digital content directly from the OR.
 Using a standards-based system with universal compatibility, Sony’s CMS can deliver a centralised imaging database even if connecting multiple ORs with varying camera system equipment.
 CMS offers immediate access to surgical images and gives off-site access to the network storage from the convenience of a laptop or PC.

 Besides storing video content shot in multiple ORs for repurposing and reuse, CMS also provides a near real-time monitoring function for sharing the live camera in the OR.
 Authorised personnel can view activities in the OR from secure remote locations within the hospital’s network.

-CMS organises all your content in a central database, enabling faster access to the file you need.
+CMS organizes all your content in a central database, enabling faster access to the file you need.
 Search by physician, procedure, date, or patient.
-Edit content with a compatible software.
-Secured users can browse and download content by simply using standard web browsers.
+Easily edit your surgical videos with confidence that the original file can be kept intact.
+Secured users can browse and download content simply by using standard web browsers.
 And frame-by-frame location is possible, moving back and forth within the video.